 Wouldn't all companies love it if their customers paid invoices on time?
 There would be no need to ever chase debts and worries about cash flow would be a thing of the past.
 However in all likelihood we'll never reach this debt free utopia.

-Businesses can invoice clients early, wait patiently for payment, send chases and hope that payment will someday finally arrive.
+Businesses can invoice clients early, wait patiently for payment, send chase emails and hope that payment will someday finally arrive.

-But sometimes those little reminders, polite conversations, copy invoices and monthly statements are not enough to deal with those who are adamant they are not paying.
+But sometimes those polite little reminders, copy invoices and monthly statements are just not enough to deal with those customers who are adamant they are not paying.

 So what can you do to ensure your business is paid the money it is owed?

-Choosing how and when you need to take formal action can be difficult and there are a few options at your disposal.
-After all, the last thing you want to do is spend time and money going head-to-head in court with a client about an invoice the second it is overdue.
+Choosing how and when you need to take formal action can be difficult and there are a few informal options at your disposal before starting legal action.
+After all, the last thing you want to do is spend time and money going to court for every invoice that is overdue by a few days.

 Evidence needed to prove a debt recovery claim